Best mountain bike saddles 2024: Top-rated MTB saddles and our buyer's guide

 There’s a shallow groove down the centre with a hull cut out beneath, plus dimples across the top and anti-abrasion panels on the back.
 This Ti-railed model weighs an impressive 230g.

-WTB uses a clever online fit tool to predict the most suitable width – 150mm for us.
+WTB uses a clever online fit tool to predict the most suitable width – 150mm for our tester.

 We found the Volt one of the comfiest saddles on this list, although it's a little tricky to keep clean, with dirt becoming ingrained in the rear panels and dimples.